Differentially Private Learning Needs Hidden State (Or Much Faster Convergence): Privacy dynamics for fixed-ordering noisy mini-batch gradient descent

-\begin{proof} We first prove that the distribution of parameters $\theta_k^j$ satisfy log Sobolev inequality with a constant $c_k^j$ that depends on $k$ and $j$.
-Then by plugging the LSI constant sequence $\{c_k^j\}$ into \cref{lem:recursive}, we prove a recursive privacy bound for data points in the batch $B^{j_0}$ of \cref{alg:noisymBGD_shuffle}.
-Finally, by solving the recursive inequality, we obtain the privacy bound in the theorem statement \cref{eqn:strconvexsmooth}.
-We provide a complete proof in \cref{appsub:proof_strconvexsmooth}. \end{proof}
+where $\eps_0^{j}(\alpha)= \frac{\alpha \eta S_g^2}{4\sig^2b^2}\cdot \left(1 - \eta \lambda \right)^{2\cdot (j - 1)} \cdot \frac{1}{\sum_{s=0}^{ j - 1 } (1-\eta\lambda)^{2s}}$ for any $j = 1, \cdots, \frac{n}{b}$ (we assume $\frac{n}{b}\geq 2$). \end{theorem} \textit{Proof Sketch.} We first prove that the distribution of parameters $\theta_k^j$ satisfies LSI with a constant $c_k^j$ that depends on $k,j$.
+Then we plug the LSI constants into \cref{lem:recursive} and prove a recursive privacy bound for data points in each batch $B^{j_0}$.
+Finally, by carefully choosing which recursion to use and solve, we obtain the privacy bound in the theorem statement.
+The complete proof is in \cref{appsub:proof_strconvexsmooth}.~\qedsymbol{} The above new privacy bound~\cref{thm:strconvexsmooth} quantifies the privacy amplification during iterations that only access the shared data points between neighboring datasets, and it is significantly smaller than the naive privacy dynamics baseline derived from~\citet{chourasia2021differential} (that does not capture this additional privacy amplification).
+In \cref{fig:improved_dynamics}, we observe that for data points in the first batch $B^0$, our new privacy dynamics bound is smaller by a multiplicative factor of approximately $n/b$ (where $b/n$ is the batch sampling ratio), and the improvement for data points in the last-batch is also significant.

-\paragraphbe{Bound improvement compared with \citet{chourasia2021differential}} \cref{thm:strconvexsmooth} is an extension of Theorem 2~\cite{chourasia2021differential} that takes into account of the privacy amplification by post-processing during iterations that does not access the differing data point between neighboring datasets.
-Without taking into account of this amplification by post-processing effect, the analysis in \citet{chourasia2021differential} gives the following naive privacy dynamics bound (by the property that R\'enyi divergence does not increase after post-processing transformations).